Code-Institute-Submissions/CasinoGame/README.md

 realistic.
 I believed this would be better impact and have a better affect overall for the user experience.
 I took various images from the web pages finding the perfect images for the game.
-To me and other users who have viewed the page and interactive and tested it they�ve found the game overall image impressive and eye catching.
+To me and other users who have viewed the page and interactive and tested it they've found the game overall image impressive and eye catching.
 This was the idea I was going for ensure the game works correct and is pleasant visually to the user.